 This design was constructed by Rick Dupuy of Oak Hill Construction and won "Best Overall Home" in the 2006 Maryville-Alcoa Parade of Homes.
 The homeowner supplied us with these wonderful photographs of the construction and the finished home.
 As you will see in the photos, the views from this house are breathtaking.

-Modifications to this Georgian style design include: making the master bath larger and changed the layout, added 2 feet to the width through the formal dining room and kitchen, changed the kitchen layout, added a wetbar, coffered the ceiling in the great room, and changed the screened porch to a full season sunroom.
+Modifications to this Georgian house plan include: making the master bath larger and changed the layout, added 2 feet to the width through the formal dining room and kitchen, changed the kitchen layout, added a wetbar, coffered the ceiling in the great room, and changed the screened porch to a full season sunroom.

 This is a great example of starting with a pre-designed home plan and modifying the plan to create the home of your dreams.